SheriffAbdullah/SheriffAbdullah/README.md

 Hi, my name is Abdullah Sheriff.

+I love data, and I am learning everything to do what a Data-Scientist does :D

 I am a problem-solver.
 I work with startup-founders on problems across ML, DBs, UI/UX, Design, Talent consulting, & anything that requires problem-solving.

 I love working on impactful projects that are at minimum useful to me, e.g.